laurpaik/handlebars/README.md

 -   When a user clicks on the `Remove` button for any specific book, it should hide the book's information
 -   Add a prompt that checks if the user is sure they want to remove the book
+  - We use event delegation when we need to add an event to elements that are not on the page!!!
+  - look at the solution branch tbh
+  - You're confused and you know it

 ## Challenge: API